needle-mirror/com.unity.xr.arfoundation/Documentation~/environment-probe-manager.md

 This corresponds to the [UnityEngine.FilterMode](https://docs.unity3d.com/ScriptReference/FilterMode.html) for the cubemap that the environment probe generates.

-## Debug prefab
+## Debug Prefab

-This prefab will be instantiated for each manually or automatically placed environment probe.
+This Prefab will be instantiated for each manually or automatically placed environment probe.
 This is not required, but Unity provides it for debugging purposes.